kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

   - gs://sandbox-kestra-dev/sandbox/titanic.csv
 ```

-On the other side, [**ExportToGCS**](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.ExtractToGcs.md) plugin is used to extract the table from BigQuery and store the table as per the specified path to the GCS bucket.
-This would be useful in the use-cases where a BigQuery table needs to be utilized in other services/platforms as part of the entire solution.
-Example: We may need to have a backup of the table in GCS to save the storage cost in BigQuery or even create a dataset file to train ML models.
+On the other side, the [**ExportToGCS**](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.ExtractToGcs.md) plugin is designed to extract tables from BigQuery and store them at a specified GCS bucket path.
+This comes in handy when a BigQuery table is needed for utilization in other services or platforms, like creating backups to save on BigQuery storage costs or generating a dataset for ML model training.

-Below is an example of a simple flow to upload the data back to GCS as a specific destination path.
+Here's an example of a flow that allows exporting data back to GCS:

 ```yaml
 id: export_to_gcs